VCDN-2025/prog7312-poe-part-1-JaredPillayVC/README.md

 - Navigating with the sidebar
 - Submitting a new issue with validation
 - Adding attachments
-- Ciewing the saved issue in the _data_ folder
+- Viewing the saved issue in the _data_ folder

 ## ✅ Features
 - **Professional UI**